 - Undertake a SWOT analysis to determine your potential to execute any given strategy.

 - Undertake a Porters Five Forces analysis to determine where you stand in the market.

 - Use this information to develop or choose a strategy that fits your ability.

 Part of the marketing strategy necessary deals with allocating your resources efficiently to achieve your marketing function.
-The most common and well-known model for strategically allocating marketing resources is known as the 5 Ps (some break the plan into as many as 8 Ps).
+The most common and well-known model for strategically allocating marketing resources is known as the 4 Ps or 5 Ps (some break the plan into as many as 8 Ps).
 The 5 P framework assigns market attributes into one of these five categories in order to employ them in an organized manner.
 You will allocate your resources consistently with your business strategy.

 - What is a Marketing Strategy (Marketing Mix)?

 - 4Ps (sometimes 5, 6, or 7 Ps) of Marketing Definition